madameczek/HomeAutomation/README.md

 # Home Automation

 This will be IoT Application.
 Readme is little behind the code, as I'm currently focused on the latter.

+## Application diagram

 ![AppDiagram](AppModules.png)

+## Development board view

 ![DevBoard](RPiDevBoard.png)